ClawmanCat/SymbolGenerator/README.md

 ### Building
 - This is a Windows-only library.
 Linux platforms do not have the same issues, since symbols are exported by default and there is no 64K symbol limit.
-This library will not build on non-Windows platforms.
+This library will not build on non-Windows platforms and assumes symbols are mangled according to the MSVC ABI.
 - [Conan](https://conan.io/) (and therefore [Python](https://www.python.org/downloads/)) is required to install the project's dependencies (`pip install conan`).
 - [CMake](https://cmake.org/download/) is required, together with some generator to build the project with (e.g. [Ninja](https://ninja-build.org/)).